 - Grated nutmeg ground – don’t skip this spice, it adds a nice flavor note

-- Salt and pepper – to taste, you can leave out if you want less sodium or spice
+- Salt and pepper and red chilli flakes – to taste, you can leave out if you want less sodium or spice

 - Bread bowl for plating – we prefer to serve in a bread bowl, but you can definitely use a regular bowl if you prefer (but we’d still recommend serving bread on the side)